 Winchester is a medium-sized town located in the state of Massachusetts.
-With a population of 22,270 people and five constituent neighborhoods, Winchester is the 90th largest community in Massachusetts.
-Winchester has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 22,662 people and five constituent neighborhoods, Winchester is the 90th largest community in Massachusetts.
+Winchester has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Winchester home prices are not only among the most expensive in Massachusetts, but Winchester real estate also consistently ranks among the most expensive in America.

 Also of interest is that Winchester has more people living here who work in computers and math than 95% of the places in the US.

 And if you like science, one thing you'll find is that Winchester has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.